 Applications in Skipper are bundled as packages which contain a templated configuration file and a default set of values that are used to fill in the template.
 You can override these defaults when installing or upgrading a package.
 Skipper provides a means to orchestrate the upgrade/rollback procedure of applications between different versions, taking the minimal set of actions to bring the system to the desired state.
-One of the goals of Skipper is to be used as one tool to help promote the practice of Continuous Deployment.

 The main features in Skipper are:

 The means to deploy a Spring Boot application to multiple platforms is provided by Spring Cloud Deployer implementations.
 The supported template file format are YAML based and describe the set of variables needed to create a Spring Cloud Deployer AppDeploymentRequest